efeurun/LatteLib/README.md

 ## Dialogue & Narrative

 * [YarnSpinner](https://github.com/YarnSpinnerTool/YarnSpinner): A dialogue tool for Unity that features calling functions from the dialogue and easy translation integration.

+## Resources

+* [UNITY SOLID](https://unity.com/resources/design-patterns-solid-ebook): "Level up your code with design patterns and SOLID" project and e-book by Unity.

 ## License